NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 ........................

 The `Hellinger Distance`_ is a distance metric used to quantify the similarity between two probability distributions.
-It measures the overlap between the probabilities assigned to the same event by both the reference and analysis samples.
+It measures the overlap between the probabilities assigned to the same event by both the reference and monitored samples.
-It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which the analysis sample assigns some positive probability and vice versa.
+It ranges from 0 to 1 where a value of 1 is only achieved when reference assigns zero probability to each event to which the monitored sample assigns some positive probability and vice versa.

 Between two distributions :math:`P,Q` of a continuous feature Hellinger is defined as: